edwardwardward/CV/README.md

 ## Edward Ward

 Love coding - Full stack junior web developer.
-Just graduated Makers Academy after a growing interest in coding brought on by working as an analyst at a global Startup Accelerator (Startupbootcamp).
+Just graduated Makers Academy after a growing interest in programming brought on by working as an analyst at a global Startup Accelerator (Startupbootcamp).
 Have a passion for Blockchain and been researching the space for over a year - My Makers final project was a full stack Ethereum Dapp and recently [blogged on the subject](https://medium.com/@Edward.Ward_53210/apps-vs-dapps-71252543e734)

 ### PROJECTS: